Janniqz/TaikoSwitchConverter/README.md

 # Settings
 - StartingUniqueID: First ID to use for new songs (Inclusive)
 - MaxUniqueID: Highest ID to use for new songs (Exclusive)
+- ExcludedSongs: Comma-separated list of IDs to exclude from processing

 NOTE: The script checks if the ID is already in use so nothing is overwritten.